How to Become a Coach or Scout

-Although most public high school coaches need to meet these state requirements in order to become a coach, certification may not be required for coaching and sports instructor jobs in private schools.
+Although most public high school coaches need to meet these state requirements in order to become a coach, certification may not be required for coaching jobs in private schools.

 Some schools may require coaches to have a teaching license and complete a background check.

 Certification requirements for college coaching positions also vary.

 Additional certification may be highly desirable or even required for someone to coach individual sports such as tennis or golf.
 There are many certifying organizations specific to the various sports, and their requirements vary.

 Part-time workers and those in smaller facilities or youth leagues are less likely to need formal education or training and may not need certification.